Home

 OPERETTA:

-Jacques Offenbach (1819–1880) was a composer and cellist of the Romantic era.
+Offenbach was a composer and cellist of the Romantic era.
 He was of the originators of the operetta form.
-Examples of his work include: Orpheus in the Underworld, The Tales of Hoffmann.
+Operetta is light hearted opera.

 MUSIC APPRECIATION